Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable5.md

 The user will toggle a set of 4 switches using the table above.
 For this deliverable at minimum you should have the Straight, Figure 8, Square and Don't Move Mode Inputs Set up.

 **TURN IN-On ELC & Demonstrate in Class**: A short video showing all modes needed for Figure Drawing.
 Represent this with three LEDs that light equivalently to the chart above.
 Please follow the same rubric that you will follow when presenting in class.
 Feel free to narrate these so that we can better understand the functions of your design.
+The Demonstration for 5a will happen in class on 2/7/2022.

 **NOTE:**  You should look at hysteresis techniques in software and/or hardware when using switches.